Towards Distillation-Resistant Large Language Models: An Information-Theoretic Perspective: Introduction

 In summary, our contributions are as follows: \begin{itemize} \item To the best of our knowledge, we are the first to defend LLMs against logit-based KD.
-We analyze the problem from an information-theoretic perspective and propose learning a matrix that post-processes output logits to minimize their CMI with the input. \item Guided by theoretical analysis, we design two complementary loss functions to optimize the transformation matrix, which effectively removes the contextual information within the logits that could be exploited by attackers while preserving output utility. \item Extensive experiments across various LLMs on three widely used datasets against four strong distillation algorithms demonstrate the outstanding defense performance of the proposed method. \end{itemize}
+We analyze the problem from an information-theoretic perspective and propose learning a matrix that post-processes output logits to minimize their CMI with the input query. \item Guided by theoretical analysis, we design two complementary loss functions to optimize the transformation matrix, which effectively removes the contextual information within teacher logits that could be exploited by malicious attackers while preserving output utility. \item Extensive experiments across multiple LLMs such as Llama 3 series across three widely used datasets against four strong distillation algorithms demonstrate the outstanding defense performance of the proposed method in safeguarding model intellectual property. \end{itemize}